bionicdl-sustech/DeepClawBenchmark/README.md

 paper | poster | video

 Establishing a reproducible and shareable benchmarking for dexterous manipulation has been a significant challenge since the diversity of robot systems, the complexity of manipulation tasks, and a wide selection of metrics.
 To reduce the entry barrier, we propose **DeepClaw** - a standardized dexterous manipulation protocol, which comprises four common operations to streamline the manipulation process: *localization*, *identification*, *multiple points motion planning*, and *execution*.
+Robot can learning skills that applicable for the similar tasks, which called *task familiy*[1].
+We implement several manipulation tasks in three task families, which represents assembly task family, reasoning task family and bin-picking task family separately.
+You can find them <a href="#tasks">here</a>.
-We implement three classical manipulation tasks following DeepClaw protocol, you can find them <a href="#tasks">here</a>.
-In addition, we propose metrics measuring above operations in two aspects: spatial and temporal reasoning.
+In addition, we propose certain metrics measuring manipulations in many dimenstions, such as xxx.

 ![](https://github.com/bionicdl-sustech/DeepClawBenchmark/blob/master/Documents/Figs/deepclaw-framework.png)